wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 `Git <https://git-scm.com/about>`_ is a Distributed Version Control System (VCS) created by Linus Torvalds, also known for creating and maintaining the linux kernel.
 Version Control is a system for tracking changes of code for developers.
 The advantages of Git Version Control are:

-- Seperate testing environments into *branches*
+- Separate testing environments into *branches*
 - Ability to navigate to a particular *commit* without removing history
 - Ability to manage *commits* in various ways, including combining them
 - Various other features, see `here <https://git-scm.com/about>`__